Jakhongir0103/datastory/index.md

 ---
 layout: page
+title: Journey to Tech World
-title: A Numbers-Backed Journey to Rock Your Tech Channel
+subtitle: A Numbers-Backed Analysis to Rock Your YouTube Tech Channel
 cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/movie.png
+thumbnail-img: /assets/img/path.png
 share-img: /assets/img/path.jpg
 use-site-title: true
-author: Jakhongir Saydaliev, ...
 ---

 If you're interested in creating your own YouTube channel in the field of tech product reviews or are curious about how these channels gain attraction and evolve over time, you've made the right choice by clicking this link!